andrewgurung/JSAllonge/Notes.md

 ```

 ### Reference types
-- Same type, same content but are not considered identical
+- Reference types do not share the same identity even if they have the same contents
 - Objects such as an Array

 ```js